-SEO (search engine optimisation) refers to unpaid or “organic” results in Google search.
-The aim is to design a website with the most relevant search terms so it can appear as high as possible on the first Google search results page.
+SEO (search engine optimisation) refers to unpaid or “organic” results in Google searches.
+The aim is to design a website with the most relevant search terms so it can appear as high as possible on the first page of Google search results.

 Rich results (Rich snippets)

 More information about your shop can be shown alongside a standard search result.